Powerlearnproject/se-assignment-day-2-git-and-github-danieledgar/README.md

 - License information.
 - Contact details or links to additional resources.
 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
+- A public repository is accessible to everyone, while a private repository is restricted to specific users.
+- A public repository allows open collaboration, while a private repository ensures confidentiality.
+- Public repositories are free, while private repositories may require a paid plan for team access.
+- Public repositories expose all content, while private repositories keep sensitive information secure.
 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
 A commit in Git represents a snapshot of changes in a repository.
 Steps for making the first commit: